Oman's Duqm refinery completes start-up, targets commercial ops by year-end

 The refinery's construction is more than 98% completed, with 65% of the commissioning process done, OQ said.

-The Duqm refinery is a 50:50 joint venture between OQ Group and Kuwait Petroleum International.
+The Duqm refinery, which has a crude processing capacity of 230,000 barrels per day, is a 50:50 joint venture between OQ Group and Kuwait Petroleum International.

 (Reporting by Trixie Yap in Singapore and Maha El Dahan in Dubai; editing by Jason Neely)